chriscaragianis/sublate_self/_posts/2015-06-10-automating-APCS.md

 The expediency of automating the exam is obvious, but I'm not going to tell the College Board how to spend their money.
 Actually, given that exam fees now run $91, maybe someone should.
 But not me, today.
 Automating the exam is the right thing to do *from a pedagogical point of view*.
-This is a point I hope to build on in future posts.
+If I'm teaching to this test, I'm teaching  the current content plus careful code reading, analytical problem solving, and TDD.
+If I'm teaching to the old test, I'm teaching penmanship.